bitcointranscripts/bitcointranscripts/scalingbitcoin/hong-kong-2015/zero-knowledge-proofs-for-bitcoin-scalability-and-beyond.md

 speakers: ['Madars Virza']
 ---

-# Zero Knowledge Proofs For Bitcoin Scalability And Beyond

 video: <https://youtube.com/watch?v=aQ1--w4uEMM&t=4133>

 I am going to tell you about zero-knowledge proofs for Bitcoin scalability.
 Even though this is an overview talk, many of the results I will be telling you about are based on work done by people in the slides and also here at the conference.